leakless21/omoai/docs/whisperx-inspired-architecture.md

 - Run a pyannote diarization pipeline to assign speaker labels to segments; if words exist, assign speakers at the word level too.
 Optionally return speaker embeddings.

-4) VAD Pre‑Segmentation (optional; later)
+4) VAD Pre‑Segmentation (optional; integrated)
-- Use VAD (e.g., Silero or pyannote) to skip long silences and cap decode windows before ASR.
+- Use VAD (Silero by default; WebRTC available; Pyannote later) to skip long silences and cap decode windows before ASR.
+This reduces wasted compute and stabilizes long inputs.
-- Start simple: exclude silence regions or bound maximum window duration; preserve existing ASR batching model.
+- We bound windows by `chunk_size` (e.g., 30s) and apply a small overlap (e.g., 0.4s) to protect
+  boundary context; segments are offset back to global time.

 ### Data Flow Summary